For Altria Group Inc. [MO], Analyst sees a rise to $58. What next?

 Sponsored

-During the webcast, Billy Gifford, Altria’s CEO, and Sal Mancuso, Altria’s CFO, will discuss the Company’s 2021 first-quarter business results and answer questions from the investment community and news media.
+“We are off to a strong start to the year and believe our businesses are on track to deliver against full-year plans.
+Against a challenging comparison, our tobacco businesses performed well in the first quarter and we continued to make progress advancing our non-combustible portfolio,” said Billy Gifford, Altria’s Chief Executive Officer.

-The results of the trading session contributed to over 7567974 shares changing hands.
-Over the past one week, the price volatility of Altria Group Inc. stands at 2.84% while the volatility over the past one month is 2.13%.
+It opened the trading session at $47.24, the shares rose to $47.78 and dropped to $46.83, the range by which the price of stock traded the whole day.
+The daily chart for MO points out that the company has recorded 30.04% gains over the past six months.
+However, it is still -36.35% lower than its most recent low trading price.

-The market cap for MO stock reached $85.82 billion, with 1.86 billion shares outstanding and 1.85 billion shares in the current float.
-Compared to the average trading volume of 10.55M shares, MO reached a trading volume of 7567974 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 10.58M shares, MO reached to a volume of 11634872 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Jefferies have made an estimate for Altria Group Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 26, 2021.
 The new note on the price target was released on March 16, 2021, representing the official price target for Altria Group Inc. stock.
 Previously, the target price had yet another raise to $53, while Bernstein analysts kept a Outperform rating on MO stock.

-Altria Group Inc. [MO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.79.
-With this latest performance, MO shares dropped by -5.92% in over the last four-week period, additionally plugging by 21.11% over the last 6 months – not to mention a rise of 19.79% in the past year of trading.
+Altria Group Inc. [MO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.76.
+With this latest performance, MO shares dropped by -6.67% in over the last four-week period, additionally plugging by 30.04% over the last 6 months – not to mention a rise of 21.66% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Altria Group Inc. [MO] shares currently have an operating margin of +52.77 and a Gross Margin at +62.73.
 Altria Group Inc.’s Net Margin is presently recorded at +21.40.